Time-lapse by Vitrolife

 Less time used on QC checks, extremely low gas consumption and reduced weekend work hours for evaluation checks.

 We are at the forefront of providing software tools to help medical professionals prioritise embryos for transfer and cryopreservation.

 Update patients on the progress of embryo development without disturbing embryos.
 Full videos of embryo devleopment to explain treatment results to patients.

 Easy platform to discuss cases which require further review, and for training new embryologists.

-Clinics that require a lower capacity or wish to complement their current set-up with more capacity.
+Clinics that require a lower capacity or wish to complement their current set-up.

 8 culture dish positions per incubator

 Clinics that wish to provide time-lapse as a standard of care to more patients.

 15 culture dish positions per incubator